Zweihander-Main/lordliverpool.com/content/miscellany/test/index.md

 ---
 title: New Beginnings
+subtitle: A subtitle
 date: 2015-05-28T22:40:32.169Z
-description: This is an optional description for SEO and Open Graph purposes, rather than the default generated excerpt.
+description: This is an optional description for SEO and Open Graph purposes,
+    rather than the default generated excerpt.
 featuredImage: sir_winston_churchill_-_19086236948.jpg
 ---